MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/Enabling-SP-MultiGeo-satellite-geolocation.md

 >[!IMPORTANT]
 >Please note that this is a one way enablement.
 Once you set SPO mode, you will not be able to revert your tenant to OneDrive only Multi-Geo mode without an escalation with support.

+## To set a geo location into SPO Mode

-To set a geo location into SPO Mode, connect to the geo location you want to set in SPO Mode:
+To set a geo location into SPO mode, connect to the geo location you want to set in SPO Mode:

 1. Open your SharePoint Online Management Shell
 2. Connect-SPOService -URL "https://$tenantGeo-admin.sharepoint.com" -Credential $credential